use-ink/cargo-contract/README.md

     new                  Setup and create a new smart contract project build                Compiles the contract, generates metadata, bundles both together in a `<name>.contract` file
-    generate-metadata    Command has been deprecated, use `cargo contract build` instead check                Check that the code builds as Wasm; does not output any `<name>.contract` artifact to the `target/` directory
+    check                Check that the code builds as Wasm; does not output any `<name>.contract` artifact to the `target/` directory
     test                 Test the smart contract off-chain